 Wildlife & Habitats

-As the site name explicitly states, the site is a mixture of plantation woodland and grassland.
+The site is a mixture of plantation woodland and grassland.
 The plantation, as noted above, is secondary woodland that is likely to be self sown, that is, the woodland has arisen as a direct response to lack of management, once the original conifer plantation was finished with.
 The majority of trees within the plantation woodland are sycamore (Acer pseudoplantanus), with some mature ash (Fraxinus excelsior) forming the canopy, with hawthorn (Crataegus monogyna) and elder (Sambucus nigra) as understorey species.
 There is a great deal of ivy (Hedera helix) covering a large number of the trees and it dominates the ground flora too.

 The small ‘grassland’ area within the plantation woodland (referred to as C3) was dominated by large and dense strands of bramble (Rubus fruticosus agg.), with some mature sycamore trees providing a large amount of canopy cover to the area.
 Some of the sycamores are trees-throws; they were blown over in the storm of 1987 but have continued to grow, throwing up lots of stems from their now horizontal trunk.